Skip to main content

 Many, many years ago, my Mom would let us buy some candy here and there.
 But when we only had a nickel my Mom would suggest either that rolled up red licorice by Broadway or Chiclets.
 You know the little square gum pieces?
 It was so, my brother and I could share the candy.
 Those were the days when my Mom was fortunate enough to have a used car for a month or so, and she’d pull up to the gas pump and hold out a dollar or two fifty cent pieces and say to the attendant, “I’d like a dollar’s worth of gas, please.

 These flashes of my childhood came to me as I ran today in the early afternoon I wondered which direction to run.
 I wondered how much energy I had.
 I couldn’t gage it.
 I hadn’t able to gage my energy now for about the past few years.
-Pure exhaustion and pushing through it for the better part of over twenty-eight years has taken its toll.
-As I’ve done everything I could to beat a syndrome I’d been diagnosed with twenty-six years ago.
+Pure exhaustion and pushing through it for the better part of over twenty-eight years of my therapy business had taken its toll.
+As I’ve done everything I could to beat the syndrome I’d been diagnosed with twenty-six years ago.
 For the first four plus years I struggled every day of my life.
-And I can say, I really don’t know how I built a successful business being so ill in the mid to late 1990’s.
+And I can say, I really don’t know how I built a successful business being so ill in the mid to late 1990’s, never mind other shenanigans happening in my life.
 But like I said to a former fight coach of mine, “God built me good.
 Can’t complain.”

 Just as I was coming by this man, I thought he’d enjoy this tidbit story.
 He did, and then he said, “My mechanic offered anyone coming in for service, such oil change and the like.
 That he’d give them a free roll of toilet paper.
 Good business, I’d say.”
 He smiled.
 I nodded in agreement.
 And yes, I stood approximately twelve feet and two point four inches in distance away from him, just in case either one of us snorted and laughed.
 A few Chiclets for thoughts.---Jody-Lynn Reicher